oser520/ud/fswd/proj1/README.md

   YouTube is not accessed via an API meant for bots; therefore, there is a delay of 1 second added after such a search in order to avoid a hangup.
 Subsequent searches should be faster, assuming the same database file is used.
+* Error messages are directed to standard error, and logging is directed to standard output.

 [1]: http://www.omdbapi.com/
 [2]: https://www.youtube.com/